Who doesn’t love Cream Tea, Devonshire Tea or freshly baked scones with Tea? No matter what you call them, scones and Tea are a delicious treat.

 Place the scones on a floured baking tray and brush with the remaining buttermilk.

 Sprinkle over the remaining cheese and top each with a sage leaf.
-Bake for 12-15 minutes and serve with warm with butter.
+Bake for 12-15 minutes and serve warm with butter.

 - Full Cream milk 150mls or 2/3 cup